 Brand

 Known is about meeting people in real life, not collecting matches.
 The brand should feel the way a good first date does: warm, calm, and real.
-We keep the focus on the people and the moments, not the app.

 Aura